roytang/blog/content/post/2005/05/hypertension.md

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2005-05-26 19:27:00 +0000
 No, it's probably just me and my unhealthy lifestyle. :p

-hay&#8230;I'm sure I'll beat this thing, since I'm invincible or something.
+hay...
+I'm sure I'll beat this thing, since I'm invincible or something.
 But

 I'd have to eat a lot of veggies to do it. :(